 This is a follow up story for Valhalla Wood Forge.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hello!
 My name is James Wolfer, and I am the founder, co-owner, and lead jewelry designer at Valhalla Wood Forge and our jewelry brand, Wolfhart Designs.
 We are a veteran-owned company that started in 2017 with wood flags and have since grown to include designer wedding bands.

 Our two main product lines, decor, and jewelry have counter-cyclical busy seasons, which is great.
 Our wood flags are huge during November and the gift-giving season, and our rings are very popular in the spring and early summer leading up to the wedding season.

 “The Hunter” ring - Tungsten with elk antler and copper inlays